Atlas48/11ty-webcomic/readme.md

 *A webcomic template for your [eleventy](https://www.11ty.dev/) project.*

-This provides a template for a the creation of a webcomic, partly inspired by
+This provides a template for a the creation of a webcomic, partly inspired by [comicpress](http://comicpress.net/).

+As of Nvember 2020, this is pre-alpha.